DeCuuTranVo/MicroMEMSAppVer1/MicroMEMSApp/README.md

 		SoLuong (So Luong)

 Step 2: Use Entity Framework to create database using code-first manner
-	Note: Relationship
+	Note: Relationship (Done)

 Goal of 25/07
 ---------------------------------------------------------------------------
+Step 3: Complete TBYT Module, now do LKTBYT module
+	3.1.
+Search and filter function in TBYT module
+	3.2.
+DataGridView, CRUD in LKTBYT module

-Step 3: Use Crystal Report to output data in an Excel file?
+Step 4: Use Crystal Report to output data in an Excel file?